awsdocs/amazon-ses-developer-guide/doc-source/send-email-smtp-client-command-line.md

 You can use the [Test\-NetConnection](https://docs.microsoft.com/en-us/powershell/module/nettcpip/test-netconnection) cmdlet in PowerShell to connect to the Amazon SES SMTP server\.

 **Note**
 The `Test-NetConnection` cmdlet can determine whether your computer can connect to the Amazon SES SMTP endpoint\.
 However, it doesn't test whether your computer can make an implicit or explicit SSL connection to the SMTP endpoint\.
-To test an SSL connection, you can either install OpenSSL for Windows, or complete the procedure in [Using the Command Line to Send Email Using the Amazon SES SMTP Interface](#send-email-using-openssl) to send a test email\.
+To test an SSL connection, you can either install OpenSSL for Windows, or complete the procedure in [Using the command line to send email using the Amazon SES SMTP interface](#send-email-using-openssl) to send a test email\.

 **To connect to the SMTP interface using the `Test-NetConnection` cmdlet**
 + In PowerShell, enter the following command to connect to the Amazon SES SMTP server: